Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Numerical Experiments

 \section{Numerical Experiments}

-This section describes the numerical implementation for examining critical exponents that we obtained in section \ref{sec:critical-exponent} and comparison with the numerical result.
+This section describes the numerical implementation for examining critical exponents that we obtained in section \ref{sec:critical-exponent} and comparison with some numerical experiments.
 First, we compute MSE for $\ell_1$-norm minimization and Elastic Net (see Fig. \ref{fig:MSE-ENet}).
 The matrix $\H$ is obtained by first filling it with independent samples of a Gaussian distribution with variance $1/M$.

 In this example, $N = 200$, $K = 30$, the original signal $\x$ contains 30 randomly placed elements driven from a standard Gaussian distribution, i.e. $\gamma=0$.
-The numerical experiment is carried out using CVXOPT quadratic programming \cite{Andersen10cvxopt} and for $\lambda_1=\mathrm{1E-8}$ and $\lambda_2=0, .4, .8$ of $\lambda_1$ (to relate with compressed-sensing literature, we have set $\sigma^2=1$, i.e. $\vartheta=\lambda$).
-As it can be seen, the reconstruction error exhibits a higher mean squared error (MSE) with respect to the theoretical result.
+The numerical experiment is carried out using CVXOPT quadratic programming \cite{Andersen10cvxopt} and for $\lambda_1=\mathrm{1E-8}$ and $\lambda_2=0, .4, .8$ of $\lambda_1$ (to relate with compressed sensing literature, we have set $\sigma^2=1$, i.e. $\vartheta=\lambda$).
+As it can be seen, the reconstruction error exhibits a slightly higher mean squared error (MSE) with respect to the theoretical result.
+We believe that effect is due to the finiteness of $M,N$ and $K$.

 Next, we confirm the exponent in Eq. \eqref{eq:xi-vtheta} by plotting the theoretical expression in Eq. \eqref{eq:sxi-rewrite}.
 This is shown in Fig. \ref{fig:tradeoff}.